orospakr/sharpify/README.md

    authorization.
 The first time you run the test suite, Shopify will prompt you to add the Test App you created to your test store.

+Testing protip: if a unit test (ie., not an integration) test hangs, the problem may be that a null Task being returned by a mock receiving an unexpected call.
+Temporarily add some sane length of delay to the blocking Wait() statements used in the test, and see if you get an error from the mock that displays a list of unexpected calls.

 ## TODO

 * build some logic for the standard REST object pattern.